LaurentRDC/scikit-ued/README.rst

 scikit-ued is available on PyPI; it can be installed with `pip <https://pip.pypa.io>`_.::

     python -m pip install scikit-ued

+scikit-ued is also available on the conda-forge channel for the conda package manager.

+    conda config --add channels conda-forge
+    conda install scikit-ued

 To install the latest development version from `Github <https://github.com/LaurentRDC/scikit-ued>`_::